dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

     is treated as a first read and the initializer expression is evaluated again.

-A write to a field or variable which is marked `final` and `late` causes a runtime error to be thrown which is an instance of `LateInitializationError` unless the field or variable was declared with no initializer expression, **and** there have been no previous writes to the field or variable (including via an initializing formal or an initializer list entry).
+Let _D_ be a `late` and `final` non-local variable declaration named `v` without an initializing expression.
+It is a run-time error, throwing an instance of `LateInitializationError`, to invoke the setter `v=` which is implicitly induced by _D_ if a value has previously been assigned to `v` (which could be due to an initializing formal or a constructor initializer list, or due to an invocation of the setter).

+Let _D_ be a `late` and `final` local variable declaration named `v` without an initializing expression.
+It is a run-time error, throwing an instance of `LateInitializationError`, to assign a value to `v` if a value has previously been assigned to `v`.

 Note that this includes the implicit initializing writes induced by evaluating the initializer during a read.
 Hence, the following program terminates with a `LateInitializationError` exception.

 ```dart
 int i = 0;